Published Jul 13, 2017 at 5:18 PM | Updated at 7:47 AM PDT on Jul 3, 2018

 Swirling clouds are clearly visible in the storm, which packs winds around 400 mph.
 Scientists say it will take time to analyze everything.

-It's a great opportunity for sky-gazers to see the gas-giant, which is named after the king of the Roman gods.
-As you'd expect from something with a diameter of about 88,846 miles, there's a lot to wrap your head around.
+Named after the king of the Roman gods, Jupiter -- as you'd expect from something with a diameter of about 88,846 miles -- provides a lot to wrap your head around.
 By comparison, Earth is a relatively tiny 7,900 miles in diameter.
 Put another way, if Earth is the size of a nickel, Jupiter would be a basketball.

 NASA scientists have referred to Jupiter as the biggest and baddest planet in the solar system.
 Not only is it the largest planet, Jupiter also wields a lot of clout.
 It's capable of influencing the trajectories of comets and unleashing devastating blasts of radiation, a major hurdle for spacecraft and satellites sent to study the planet.

 It is surrounded by more than 50 moons, the four largest of which were discovered by celebrated astronomer Galileo Galilei in 1610 -- Europa, Callisto, Ganymede and Io.